PHILADELPHIA REFLECTIONS

 Act 4 Diplomacy or War?

 As the Napoleonic wars engulf the whole world, both England and France harass our merchant ships, and cries go up for war.
-Partly out of desire to annex Canada in the process, Gallatin sneers at proposals to restrain the fighting Europeans with mere sanctions.
+Partly out of a desire to annex Canada in the process, Gallatin sneers at proposals to restrain the fighting Europeans with mere sanctions.
 His prediction proves dismayingly correct that nothing would come of it except to make our own citizens into smugglers.

 Act 5 War It Is.